chark/game-management/Packages/com.chark.game-management/Documentation~/README.md

 ### Game Manager Static Methods

-To communicate with the currently active management backend, use static methods exposed on [Game Manager] class:
+To communicate with the currently active management backend in your regular components and gameplay code, use static methods exposed on [Game Manager] class:

 ```csharp
 // Retrieve a set of systems